roman-milk/roman-milk.github.io/sister-seduces.md

+===

- ****** Sister Seduces Ch.
-02 ****** bygeronimo_appleby© Paradoxical emotions fought for supremacy as Beverly's breathing calmed.
+Paradoxical emotions fought for supremacy as Beverly's breathing calmed.
 The thought of her son's seed planting a baby inside her both appalled and delighted the woman.
 (Oh, God, what have we done?
 My son, I've just done ... that ... with my own son ...
 I could be pregnant!).

  Michelle's voice broke put the brakes on Beverly's racing thoughts.